 6. AI & Automation Capabilities

 AI in HR software like Teamflect ranges from simple automation to sophisticated predictions.
-An AI agent can automate routine HR tasks and boost manager effectiveness, such as:
+An AI assistant can automate routine HR tasks and boost manager effectiveness, such as:

 Common Mistakes to Avoid When Choosing an HR Software